 Before embarking on her PhD, Poppy worked in Canberra with archival and cultural institutions as a collections-based curator, researcher and writer: first, as Archival Curator at the National Film and Sound Archive (NFSA) on Australian Screen (ASO) – a curated digital resource for accessing Australia’s moving image heritage online; and subsequently as an Educational Writer with The Learning Federation (TLF), producing written content for the National Digital Learning Resources Network about photographic, printed and moving image materials selected from several national collections.

 Poppy has also facilitated digital storytelling workshops in community-based arts settings on and off since 2008, collaborating with diverse communities (refugee youth, culturally diverse migrants, Koori young people, and people impacted by the justice and mental health ‘care’ system) to co-create multimedia stories about their histories, identities and cultures.
+She has worked in the Maldives as an arts and cultural consultant to map local capacities for creative engagement to enhance civil society development.
 This cultural work— with/in archives, and with/in communities—continues to inform and inspire her approach to collaboration, community engagement, and research; and underpins an ongoing interest in voices from the ‘margins’ and struggles to be heard.

 Poppy holds a BA (Fine Arts and English Literature), Sydney University; a Master of Arts and Cultural Management (Moving Image), Melbourne University; and an interdisciplinary PhD, Melbourne University.

-Poppy is of Anglo and Eurasian (Serani) migrant-settler heritage, with maternal roots in maritime Southeast Asia and the the Straits of Malacca, and Penang, Malaysia, where her mother is from.
+Poppy is of Anglo and Serani (Eurasian) migrant-settler heritage, with maternal roots in maritime Southeast Asia along the the Straits of Malacca, and Penang, Malaysia.
 Poppy was born on Yorta Yorta country (Shepparton), and lives and works on the lands of the Jagara/Yuggera people in Meanjin (Brisbane), Australia.